jpdillingham/SWoT/docs/DOMAIN.md

 The Workout object represents a single instance of a Routine and mirrors the Routine structure but adds a few additional fields to contain results.

+Note that the application treats completed Workouts separately, but the schema is the same.

 ## Model

 ```javascript